jesuscuevas/csus_website/_posts/2020-08-27-communication-for-current-students.md

 If you are going to be late on an assignment, then turn in what you have, and leave a comment in the assignment submission form on Canvas telling me what's going on and when you expect to finish.
 Later, when I grade the assignment, that comment will show up and I will have some context for why that assignment is missing.

 ### Discord

 For questions and discussions on course content and policies, please use [Discord](https://discord.com/channels/@me).
+Discord describes itself as "the easiest way to talk over voice, video, and text."
-The best thing about Discord is that everyone in class can benefit from the discussion, and other students can respond and help you as well.
+The best thing about a public forum like Discord is that everyone in class can benefit from the discussion, and other students can respond and help you as well.
 This is not possible with email, which is why I check and respond to public questions on Discord much more frequently than email.

 If you have a question that requires my input, then tag me with `@Dr. Fitz` to make sure that I pay attention to it.
 Do not worry about bothering me at any time of the day or night, because I set my notifications so that I am notified if and only if I want to be notified.
-You should do the same.
+You should do the same, because it's important to unplug and rest.
-If I unplug for a long bike ride or a camping trip, then I'll see the notifications the next time I sign on, no problem.
+If I go for a long bike ride or a camping trip, then I'll see the notifications the next time I sign on, no problem.

 I've set up our Discord with a handful of channels.
 Feel free to [mute any of them](https://support.discord.com/hc/en-us/articles/209791877-How-do-I-mute-and-disable-notifications-for-specific-channels-).